 As approximately 11 million individuals in America alone presently clinically diagnosed with COPD (chronic obstructive pulmonary disease), we at Grace Home Care fully understand the complexities and complications associated with the airflow restrictions – and as a result, the lifestyle restrictions – that seniors with the disease face each day.
 It’s very important for us as caregivers, and for family members who are also providing care, to understand what to expect in each stage of this progressive disease, and how to aid those with COPD effectively cope with their condition and live life to their fullest potential.

-Our Topeka dementia care professionals, who provide a wide range of specialized in-home care services including helping those with COPD, have broken down the four stages of COPD below for your understanding, along with the guidelines from the Lung Institute on actions you should take to be sure your senior loved one stays as healthy as possible.
+Our caregivers provide home health in Topeka and surrounding areas, including wide range of specialized in-home care services including helping those with COPD, have broken down the four stages of COPD below for your understanding, along with the guidelines from the Lung Institute on actions you should take to be sure your senior loved one stays as healthy as possible.

 Stage 1: Mild COPD

 Through this phase, it may not even be apparent that there’s a problem other than encountering some coughing and mucus, along with slight breathing limitations when completing daily activities.
 Although the symptoms may come across as minor, it’s important for the individual to see the doctor as soon as possible, so that if a COPD diagnosis is confirmed, a treatment plan can be established.
 The doctor may prescribe medications as well as lifestyle modifications – particularly giving up smoking, following a healthy diet, and exercising.
 Alternative treatment suggestions, such as acupuncture, chiropractic care, and cellular therapy, may perhaps also be considered.